stv8/seanvillars/content/posts/pausing-skateboardle.md

 Adding a single game typically takes me anywhere from 30 to 60 minutes, which is increasingly difficult to come by as a new dad and working full time.
 I'm trying to simplify my day a bit and `Skateboardle` is just one extra thing I have on my task plate every day.

 I have tried to figure out alternatives, such as automating the games, or making it easier for others to contribute games.
-However each has a downside.
+However each has a downside and ulitmately I would rather pause the game on a high note than have the experience degraded.

 #### Automation issues